darkwood-com/flow/README.md

 ## Installation

-PHP 8.1 is the minimal version to use _Flow_ is 8.1
+PHP 8.2 is the minimal version to use _Flow_
 The recommended way to install it through [Composer](http://getcomposer.org/) and execute

 ```bash